bedminer1/SVK_ADVENTOFSVELTE/README.md

-# SVKIT_NAUGHTYNICE

-For Advent of Svelte Challenge #1 https://advent.sveltesociety.dev/#challenges
+# Advent of Svelte Challenge

-What I learnt:
+Notes from each day

+day 1:
+	- API fetching, parsing, and error handling
-- Revision of how to fetch json from API using client-side rendering
+	- how to use TanStack svelte for tables
+	TODO: better table for lookup, filtering, highlighting; also a podium

+day 2:
+	- basic counter with increment, decrement and reset
+	TODO: add santa faces with different expressions, make counter naturally go down, add animation to make counter smoother

+day 3:
+	-